dy/gl-spectrum/readme.md

 	//the width of a bar.
 Affects the mask.
 	group: 0,

+	//The levels of magnitude/frequency - a colormap name, colormap, pixels array, imageData, imageElement or canvas.
+Null disables fill.
+	fill: 'greys',

+	//A color tuple, imageData, imageElement, canvas or url.
+Default is 0-level of the fill
+	background: null,

 	//defines mask image for a bar.
 Image, imageData or canvasElement.
 	mask: null